vinsol-spree-contrib/spree-on-react/README.md

 - Email: spree-on-react@example.com
 - Password: spree-vinsol

+### Whats Remaining?

+1. Implement webpack's code splitting for smaller bundle sizes.
+2. Deployment on AWS using Nginx.

 ### Upcoming Features
 We are heavily working on the below features.
-You can expect both of these features to be out by 30th June, 2017.
 Our constant focus is on to improve the code quality, making the separation of concerns between components and container more pronounced.

-1. Complete out of the box support for [React-intl](https://github.com/yahoo/react-intl/).
-2. Better structure for CSS using [css-modules](https://github.com/css-modules/css-modules) library (Using Webpack).
+1. Adding type checking with Flow

+### Where are the test cases?

+This repository is still very young and adding new features is our top priority.
+We'll begin writing test cases once we have build most of the spree core functionality.

 ### Contributing
 We encourage you to contribute to this project.
 Please use GitHub issue tracker to raise pull requests, feature requests and report issues.
 For any security related issues, please email us directly.